Fight Notes: UFC Fight Night 135

 Figueredo looks to be an up-and-coming talent to keep your eye on, given how handily he dispatched a legit fighter like John Moraga.
 Figueiredo also notched his fourth straight stoppage win, and boasts the longest current winning streak in the flyweight division.
 Not bad; not bad at all...

 Eryk Anders def.
-Tim Williams by Knock Out @ 4:42 of Round 3
+Tim Williams by KO @ 4:42 of Round 3

 What was otherwise a tepid, uncompelling middleweight bout was abruptly, and brutally ended when Eryk Anders threw a perfect kick just as Tim Williams was getting up off the canvas.
 What initially looked to be an illegal soccer kick was actually the most perfectly timed head-kick in UFC history.